washtubs/unite/README.md

 # TODO

 Make an easy way to test.
-We will need to check lots of mocked up examples and be able to change environments quickly
+We will need to check lots of mocked up examples and be able to change environments quickly.
+Streamlined testing is REALLY important here.
+We want to be able to run all the tests with different pluggables. so it’s vital they can be automated.
 - [x] describe the basic namespace of a unite directory, plus all relevant environment vars in a single src file.
+- [ ] use multiple scenarios, and script situations for two live systems
 - [ ] unit tests should be environment aware

-Flesh out high level state machine
+- [x] Flesh out high level state machine

 Internalize .description directory as an object Description
 - [ ] mock up a sample .description directory